goblinhack/c-plus-plus-serializer/README.md

 The data is saved in raw binary format, hence this is only loadable on the same architecture that it is saved in.

-deserialize serialize basic POD types is fairly easy:
+Serializing basic POD types is fairly easy:

 <pre>
     #include "c_plus_plus_serializer.h"